MvKorveen/Airbnb_project_Udacity/README.md

 - It is likelly that the assumptions made about an item not being available equals it being booked.
 Other datasets should be explored to do this.
     - Historical data would be preferable.
 Can we see which items where ACTUALLY on the market, but not booked at all?
 - Do a word analysis on descriptions.
 What words are associated with a higher demand?

+## Acknowledgments
+- A large share of the modeling approach and CRISP-DM methodology is gathered from the Udacity course Data Science.
+- I have used the information gathered by the kaggle user Zacks Shen on the metadata for the Seattle dataset.
+This description can be found here: https://www.kaggle.com/datasets/airbnb/seattle/discussion/273456